goauthentik/authentik/website/docs/add-secure-apps/flows-stages/bindings/index.md

 title: Bindings
 ---

-A binding is, simply put, a connection between two components (a flow, stage, policy, user, or group)_that adds additional content_ to one or more of those existing components.
+A binding is, simply put, a connection between two components (a flow, stage, policy, user, or group)_that adds additional content_ to one those existing components.

-Take the example of a stage binding.
+Take the example of a *stage binding*.
 A stage binding connects a stage to a flow.
 The "additional content" contained in the stage is now added to the flow.

 Similarly, a policy binding connects a specific policy to a flow or to a stage.
 With the binding, the flow (or stage) will now have additional content (i.e. the policy rules).